Cool, Dry Weather Likely In Balochistan - UrduPoint

 Cool, Dry Weather Likely In Balochistan

-The Meteorological Department forecast cool and dry weather in Quetta and other respective parts of Balochistan for next 24 hours
+The Meteorological Department predicted cool and dry weather in Quetta and other areas of Balochistan for the next 24 hours

-QUETTA, (UrduPoint / Pakistan Point News - 13th Feb, 2020 ) :The Meteorological Department forecast cool and dry weather in Quetta and other respective parts of Balochistan for next 24 hours.
+QUETTA, (UrduPoint / Pakistan Point News - 15th Feb, 2020 ) :The Meteorological Department predicted cool and dry weather in Quetta and other areas of Balochistan for the next 24 hours.

-Minimum temperature in Quetta was recorded at 7.0 degree centigrade and 2.6 degree centigrade in Ziarat on Thursday.
+Minimum temperature in Quetta was recorded at -1.5 degree centigrade and zero degree centigrade in Ziarat on Saturday.